 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made by contacting the local authority admission team at School Admissions, Hartlepool Borough Council, Centre for Excellence in Teaching & Learning, Brierton Lane, Hartlepool, TS25 4BY, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk Where there are places available but more applications than places, the published oversubscription criteria will be applied.
+Applications should be made by contacting the Local Authority's School Admissions Team at: School Admissions Team, Hartlepool Borough Council, Centre for Excellence in Teaching & Learning, Brierton Lane, Hartlepool, TS25 4BY, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk

+Where there are places available but more applications than places, the published oversubscription criteria will be applied.